Skip to main content

 }

-This demonstrates an important pattern: use traditional tools where they excel.
-Prettier handles formatting perfectly - there’s no need to involve an LLM.
+This demonstrates an important pattern: use deterministic tools where they excel.
+Prettier handles formatting perfectly — there’s no need to involve an LLM.

 Step 2: Convert UMD to ESM